Sign In Forgot Password

 Our Sacred Spaces

-Harry and Henry Schaffer (pictured above) donated these windows in memory of their parents Abraham and Annie Schaffer.
-The windows were dedicated during an open house on Sunday, May 3, 1964, during our 110th Anniversary weekend celebrations.
+Harry and Henry Schaffer (pictured above) sponsored the creation and installation of these windows in memory of their parents Abraham and Annie Schaffer.
+The windows were dedicated during an open house on Sunday, May 3, 1964, during our 110th Anniversary weekend celebrations, as a gift to the community.
+This is why the images face the lawn and not the sanctuary, but are visible on both sides.

 Year-Round Torah MANTLES

-Four of our Torahs are dressed in beautiful contemporary-design covers representing Redemption, Gates of Heaven, Worship, and Creation.
-Our fifth is a Sephardic Torah, surrounded by a decorative silver case.
+Four of our eight Torah scrolls are dressed in beautiful contemporary-design covers representing Creation, Revelations, Worship, Redemption, directly linked to our four main Plastiglass sanctuary windows.
+The scroll in the center of our Ark is a Sephardic Torah, encased in a decorative silver case.
 (Torah covers made by www.kuvinoren.com)

 Our Cemeteries